iSci-3A12/climate-change-assignments/assignment-instructions/a2-climate-data.md

 ### Figure 3
 - For this figure, you are asked to perform a more in-depth analysis of your data, and look for relationships within it, or relationships with other variables.
 You can choose between two general approaches:
 	1. Compare your timeseries (using monthly, seasonal, or annual averages) to any of the other available time series in the Data Pack (or from other sources if you wish), to establish relationships between the two timeseries.
-NOTE that you are exploring relationships between two variables (e.g. global temperature anomaly and sunspots), and that **plotting two line plots together is a poor form of comparison**.
+NOTE that you are exploring relationships between two variables (e.g. global temperature anomaly and sunspots), and that **plotting two time series together (as line plots, bar graphs, etc) is a poor form of comparison**.
 	1. **OR** Use other forms of analyses to examine any of the time series in more depth (e.g. spectral analysis, autocorrelation analysis).
 Feel free to be creative.
 The only restriction is that you may not construct a simple line plot of the time series (as you’ve already done in Figures 1 and 2).

 ### Question 2